Health Tips for Pregnant Women

 Calorie needs when you’re breastfeeding depend on how much body fat you have and how active you are.
 Talk with your health care professional about your calorie needs while you are breastfeeding.

 - likely gives him or her an appropriate mix of vitamins, minerals, and other important nutrients in a liquid (breast milk) that is easy to digest

 - helps boost his or her immune system

 - helps protect your baby from common problems, like ear infections and diarrhea

 What else may help?

 Pregnancy and the time after you deliver your baby can be wonderful, exciting, emotional, stressful, and tiring—all at once.
-These feelings may cause you to overeat, not eat enough, or lose your drive and energy.
-Being good to yourself can help you cope with your feelings and follow healthy eating and physical activity habits.
+These feelings may cause you to overeat, not get enough calories, or lose your drive and energy.
+Being good to yourself may help you cope with your feelings and follow healthy lifestyle habits.